efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 [deck](Cosmic Cyclone; Double Cyclone; Fire Formation - Gyokkou; Greenkappa; Fenghuang; Lyla, the Lightsworn Sorceress)

++ **Gladiator Beast Andal**

+[deck](Gladiator Beast Andal]

-+ **{Gladiator Beast Andal}** Andal can be used if you are using a CA build that has econ.
+Andal can be used if you are using a CA build that has econ.
 If they attack with their Gladiator, you can econ take it to tag out into your Andal.
 Andal is also at a good attack point value to wall out other meta Normal Summons.

 ---